NiqueWrld/Node.js/README.md

 # Node.js
-This repository holds all node.js code I have ever written.
+This repository holds the first node.js code I have ever written.

 ## List of all projects